Sheridan's game level design courses focus on offering applied, real-world skill development.

 A realistic work environment

 Developed in response to industry need, this three-semester program simulates a realistic work environment in which designers, coders and artists integrate their skills.
 You'll learn to communicate game level design concepts and gain practical skills to implement and evaluate this knowledge in a simulated work situation.
 Note: This program is held consecutively – September to August.

 A well-rounded skill set

-The Sheridan game level design courses focus on offering applied, real-world skill development.
+The Sheridan game level design courses focus on offering applied, real-world skills development.
 Assignments and class work focus on case studies.
 You'll learn both 2D and 3D game design, while gaining industry-specific skills in game design and development, story and scripting, cinematography and sound, multi-player systems, game documentation and play testing.

 The future of the game industry

 Ontario's digital game industry is poised for growth, and so is the demand for game level designers.
-With the Game Level Design Graduate Certificate program from Sheridan, you'll be ready to step right into an exciting game design career.
+With the Game Level Design graduate certificate program from Sheridan, you'll be ready to step right into an exciting game design career.

 Canada is a major player in the digital games development market.
 Game level designers occupy a unique niche in the computer gaming industry, focusing on the detailed design of player experience and interaction.

 Long recognized as a world-class training ground for animators, Sheridan is now leading the way in the training of industry-ready game design professionals.